 ARCUS' role as a bridging organization allowed it to serve as a unique linchpin in advancing the project.
-With established, long-term connections among the Arctic researchers and institutions involved, the consortium aided in maintaining and leveraging cross-network ties, recognizing gaps in U.S. Arctic research community connectivity, and mobilizing resources and expertise needed to address the untapped potential inherent in collaborative U.S. Arctic research.
+With established, long-term connections among the Arctic researchers and institutions involved, the consortium aided in maintaining and leveraging cross-network ties, recognizing gaps in U.S. Arctic research community connectivity, and mobilizing the resources and expertise necessary to advance collaborative U.S. Arctic research.